jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Ensure apprise notifications are working, because the window will close automatically after run.

 ## Notes
+1. Code will make a link to easily find the order.
+Link will only work if logged in to Royal Caribbean Website first.
 1. Confirm price is still lower on website, because it could have gone up since running this bot
 1. You need to first cancel your beverage package, shore excursion, internet, etc
 1. Wait about 10s